hms2010/ca_hometask/README.md

 3. $make

 ## To use
-1. Create dir your_path/ca_hometask/ca
+1. $./create_path.sh
-2. Move CA RSA private key ("key.pem") and CA certificate to this directory.
+2. Move CA RSA private key ("key.pem") and CA certificate to path/ca_hometask/ca directory.

  You can generate it by yourself

  Example:
  $openssl genrsa -'enc_algo' -passout 'your_pass' -out key.pem 1024

-3. Create dir your_path/ca_hometask/certs
+2. Create dir your_path/ca_hometask/certs